-All other repair and maintenance costs are recognized in net income as incurred.
+Repair and maintenance costs are recognized in net income or loss as incurred.
 The present value of the expected cost for the asset retirement obligation of the asset after its use is included in the cost of the respective asset if the recognition criteria for a provision are met.